Electron runaway in ASDEX Upgrade experiments of varying core temperature: Impact of pre-disruption temperature on runaway

 For temperatures above 10~keV, simulations predict a steadily increasing post-disruption runaway current, contrary to experimental observations of a vanishing runaway current.
 As runaway generation in all simulations occurs predominantly due to the avalanche mechanism, the absence of a post-disruption runaway current in the experiment suggests, that no seed population is present at the end of thermal quench.
 After all, significant avalanche multiplication of a runaway seed is expected during the current quench, given that the parallel electric field typically far exceeds the effective critical electric field under these conditions.
-As the amount of material injected is similar in all experiments selected, impurity friction is not assumed to be increased.
+As the amount of material injected is similar in all experiments selected, the impurity friction experienced by highly energetic electrons is assumed not to be increased.
 Conditions for avalanche multiplication are therefore also expected suitable for pre-injection temperatures above 10~keV.

 Assuming favourable conditions for avalanche multiplication, the absence of a runaway seed population is due to either insufficient generation of primary runaways or due to the loss of the entire seed during break-up of the magnetic surfaces.
 However, the generation models employed in this work predict the formation of a noticeable seed population.
 Generation due to the Dreicer mechanism is driven by the contracting Ohmic current density in the vicinity of the $q=2$ surface.
 Therefore, the modification of the central electron temperature profile affects electron runaway due to momentum-space diffusion in this particular region only insignificantly, even under consideration of radial broadening of the electron temperature profile during application of increasing amounts of ECRH.
 In the case of hot-tail runaway, an increase of the pre-injection temperature even strongly facilitates formation of a seed population, particularly under the assumption of radial broadening of the temperature profile.
 Thus for pre-injection temperatures beyond 10~keV, formation of a noticeable runaway seed is also expected to occur.
+Note that the exponential time scale $t_{\rm dec}$ and, more importantly, the variation thereof throughout the temperature range considered cannot be determined experimentally in AUG with the available diagnostics due to insufficient temporal resolution of the TS diagnostic and the ECE signal being in high-density cutoff.